Aang: You saw what I did out there. I was so angry about losing Appa, I couldn't control myself. I hated feeling like that.

 - As a suit of biological Powered Armor, the Guyver has this trope as a safety feature.
 If the owner receives catastrophic brain damage, psychic attack, or emotional trauma, the suit goes into a killing frenzy to protect them while it restores their grey matter.
 Poor Sho though, has this happen while fighting his Brainwashed and Crazy dad.

-- Touma in his fight with Vento, in which he was being trashed around up to the point where they were next to one of the people he wanted to keep safe.
-When one stray shot that would have killed a few dozen civilians was blocked by the person he wanted to protect, we discover that he was worried sick about collateral demage and wasn't fighting at full capacity.
+- Touma in his fight with Vento, in which he was being thrashed around up to the point where they were next to one of the people he wanted to keep safe.
+When one stray shot that would have killed a few dozen civilians was blocked by the person he wanted to protect, we discover that he was worried sick about collateral damage and wasn't fighting at full capacity.

 - At the same time, Accelerator was fighting Amata Kihara.
-In the course of that fight, Accelerator was left without the collar that enabled use of his powers and should've been rendered a brain-damaged wreck.
-Instead he kept getting up, attacking, and woke to even greater power than he'd had before to finish Kihara.
+In the course of that fight, Accelerator was left without the collar that enabled the use of his powers and should've been rendered a brain-damaged wreck.
+Instead, he kept getting up, attacking, and woke to even greater power than he'd had before to finish Kihara.

-- Zone Of The Enders.
+- Zone of the Enders.
 Dolores is generally a ditzy Humongous Mecha, but danger reverts her back to her factory settings as an amoral, ruthlessly efficient killing machine.
 Jehuty is the opposite: She starts out with factory settings when Leo falls into the cockpit, but gains personality as the story progresses.

 - Ranma of Ranma ½ starts acting like a cat when overwhelmed by his fear of cats.
 While this is usually Played for Laughs, it is also dangerous because he retains his old strength but doesn't care about pulling his punches anymore.

 - Akemi Homura of Puella Magi Madoka Magica goes into a long-lasting one of these after seeing all her friends die horribly and/or destroy the world, repeatedly.
-She only acts emotionless because she doesn't want a Heroic BSOD to get in the way of protecting Madoka from Kyubey...
+She only acts emotionless because she doesn't want a Heroic BSoD to get in the way of protecting Madoka from Kyubey...
 That and Heroic BSODs usually lead to worse things in the Madokaverse, especially if you're a Puella Magi.

 - In Berserk, Guts goes into heroic safe mode after he accidentally kills the Count Julius's son Adonis during his assassination.
-After he stumbles into the sewer when he gets away from the guards, he's "rebooted" back into the Heroic BSOD.
+After he stumbles into the sewer when he gets away from the guards, he's "rebooted" back into the Heroic BSoD.

-- In the recent "Batman RIP" storyline the hero was a victim of a psychological attack, but survived because he had auto-hypnotized himself into having a "backup personality" — named the Batman of Zur-En-Arrh — that would take over in such a case.
+- In the Batman RIP storyline, the hero was a victim of a psychological attack but survived because he had auto-hypnotized himself into having a "backup personality" — named the Batman of Zur-En-Arrh — that would take over in such a case.
 Talk about being Crazy-Prepared.
 To extend the computer metaphor, the Zur-En-Arrh personality is so single-mindedly focused on crime-fighting that it has been described as "Batman on DOS."
 We also do see a bit of Bat-Mite so it is wondering how sane this Batman is (though given what Bat-Mite said, there is possibly no one right answer.)

 - Iron Man's is built into his armor.
 The AI takes over when Tony becomes unresponsive and pilots the armor to safety.
 It is also capable of fighting.